bitsongofficial/delegation-program/README.md

+## Current Status
+🟢 Application period open until Friday May 23 - Epoch starts on June 1st!

+Please apply by creating a issue using the Application template.

 # BitSong Delegation Program

 The Bitsong delegation program was created to encourage and support contributions from validators.
 To incentivise these contributions the Bitsong S.r.l. allocated a special fund containing 4M Btsg.
 In order to ensure a fair distribution a special delegation DAO has been created which will work independently in the evaluation of the final delegations.